wangziqi2013/wangziqi2013.github.io/_posts/2021-01-06-compaction-free-compressed-cache.markdown

    to the output buffer as continuous bits.
 Is this process purely combinational, or there is a state machine driving the multi-stage shffling?
 From the paper the best I can guess is that the MUXs can operate in parallel and hence a single cycle is sufficient for dispatching all segments.
 But them the problem arises as how do you write the values fron the MUX to the output buffer?
+In particular, why there is a global counter register, if all MUX operate in one single cycle?

 This paper proposes compaction-free cache design, which optimizes over the conventional compressed cache by allowing compressed lines to be stored non-continuously in the data slot.